 In times of transition, many aspects of our brain can be activated.
 Our mid-brain, which generates the fight, flight or freeze impulses, often leads the way.
 Our left brain manages our logical linear selves, while the right brain is the seat of emotion.
 In a battle between these two sides, the right side wins.
 People need to learn to have a negotiation between the sides of the brain to come to the best outcome.
 Learning how to balance logic and emotion takes practice and coaching.

 The accepted wisdom was that the brain develops up to a certain point in a person’s life and then stabilizes.
-Hence the old saw, “you can’t teach an old dog new tricks.”
+Hence the old saying, “you can’t teach an old dog new tricks.”
 In fact, the brain continues to develop throughout our lives, but the change happens differently as we age, requiring more practice than it does in our youth.
 In other words, everyone can handle a difficult transition, but it takes more effort and repetition as we age.

 A trauma can come roaring back when something happens that causes us to leave the present day and enter a past feeling state.
 This is a mid-brain fight, flight or freeze situation that holds people captive to their past.
 Working with a clinician can help through the process of recognizing the trauma and working through the healing process, ultimately becoming empowered to move forward.